-- A. What cultural values do these three different versions of the same basic story show?
+- A. Each of these three different versions of the same basic story express different cultural values?
 What message does each story give to people? - B. Which version would fit your own cultural values the best?
 Why?

-6. "The Necklace"
+Chapter 7 - Study Guide: "The Necklace"

 Guy deMaupassant was a French writer of the late 1800s.
 He was raised by a single mother, a cultured, intelligent and independent woman.
 He fought in the Franco-Prussian War as a young man.
 DeMaupassant spent ten years of his adulthood as a Navy clerk, published his first works in 1880, and wrote steadily until his death by suicide in 1893.
 Many people consider him the "father of the modern short story."
+"The Necklace" is in the public domain and a version adapted for ESOL readers is included at the end of this workbook.